 Hotel and restaurant in town.
 The former Ciofi Jacometti Palace in the heart of Florence, restored in a manner that faithfully respects its architecture and original frescoes, is home to the Relais Santa Croce.
 It is an ideal setting, both charming and intimate, just a stone’s throw from the city’s main attractions.
 The magnificent rooms and suites with views of the rooftops and Basilica combine period furniture with contemporary design, elegant details and a sumptuous finish.
 The attentive, impeccable service gives the impression of being welcomed into a private residence.
 The restaurant Guelfi e Ghibellini offers a seasonal menu that skilfully combines tradition and innovation. ...
 Learn moreless

 Hotel and restaurant in a village.
-In this superb 700 hectare Tuscan estate, time would appear to have stood still.This property belonging to the Ferragamo family is an oasis of charm in the image of a mediaeval village with a 19th century villa, farm and farm buildings.
-Wines and olive oil are produced here by traditional methods – they are an integral part of the landscape of the region.
-Whether you are strolling through the narrow streets of the village, relaxing at the pools, enjoying treatments at Il Borro Spa or the traditional cuisine at Osteria del Borro with local ingredients, you will experience the same pleasure: that of a particular art of living imbued with calm and elegance. ...
+In this superb 1100-hectare Tuscan estate, time seems to have stood still.
+The property belonging to Ferruccio is an oasis of charm in the style of a medieval village with a 19th-century villa, farm and outbuildings.
+An integral part of the region’s landscape are the organic wines and olive oils that are produced here using traditional methods.
+Whether you are strolling through the narrow streets of the village, relaxing at the pools, indulging in treatments at the spa, or enjoying the flavours and local ingredients of the fine cuisine at Osteria del Borro, you are sure to experience an art de vivre imbued with tranquillity and elegance. ...
 Learn moreless

 Hotel and restaurant in the country.
 Silvia Baracchi’s 17th century family residence, set amongst the vineyards and olive trees that surround the small Etruscan city of Cortona, is a true delight.
 The guest rooms, located around the main residence, have all the simplicity of a Tuscan villa.
 The terraces of the former winter garden, with their heady aromas of rose, offer superb vistas over the neighbouring countryside.
 A sophisticated restaurant serves cuisine, reflecting the flavours and fragrances of the terroir.
 The Thesan Etruscan spa offers exclusive, luxury rituals.
-Riccardo Baracchi is delighted to show you his cellar and welcome you to the cookery classes organised by Silvia. ...
+Benedetto Baracchi is delighted to show you his cellar and welcome you to the cookery classes organised by Silvia. ...
 Learn moreless

 Hotel and restaurant in the country.
 The luxuriant green countryside of Umbria, the “Garden of Italy”, is the perfect setting for this ancient mediaeval fortress.
 It is an impressive collection of neo-Gothic buildings, a Baroque chapel, surrounded by parkland planted with trees over one hundred years old and an olive grove, which offers outstanding hospitality.
 Outside, the infinity pool, the flower-bedecked courtyards and the shaded paths offer a cool haven of peace.
 Inside, the contemporary décor of the rooms and the elegance of the lounges also combine to create a wonderfully relaxing atmosphere.
 The restaurant serves traditional dishes in a vaulted dining room or on a terrace overlooking the hills. ...
 Learn moreless